boyleo/pi3dscanner/README.md

 ```
 python sender.py &
 ```
-open http://server:3030 to access UI
+open `http://server:3030` to access UI

 ***

-## Image Gallery
+### Image Gallery

-install sigal to generate preview gallery. gallery can be access at Share/_build/index.html you may need libopenjp2-7 - install with apt
+install sigal to generate preview gallery.\
+gallery can be access at `smb://server/Share/_build/index.html` \
+you may need `libopenjp2-7` - install with apt
 ```
 pip install sigal
 ```